 The Oxford system uses footnotes at the bottom of the page to provide citations in the text.
 The body of the text includes superscripted numbers that refer to the footnotes at the bottom of the page.
 It is common to include the complete reference in the footnote the first time you cite the source in your text.
 The next time you cite the same source, however, you can just refer to the author’s name and the page from whence you drew the information.

 Reference lists should be in alphabetical order.
 Here are a couple of good links to more detailed instructions on how to reference according to Oxford:

 - The Footnote / Bibliography Referencing System.
 Guide to referencing using Oxford from University of New South Wales.

 - Deakin guide to Oxford (pdf).
-Guide to referencing using Oxford from Deakin University
+Guide to referencing using Oxford from Deakin University.

 The Vancouver system is commonly used in the field of medicine.
 This system cites sources in the text by assigning them a number in order of appearance in the text.
 That means that the first source cited is assigned the number 1, which is then placed in parentheses (1).
 If you refer to the same author later in the text, you simply refer to the same citation number.